This is the multi-page printable view of this section. Click here to print.

 Add Storage

 If you need more than 5 TB of data storage space, you can add storage.
-In the case of a redundant DB configuration, all redundant servers are added simultaneously.
+For DB configured with redundancy, it is added to both redundancy servers simultaneously.

 Caution

-3. Click the resource to change the server type on the MySQL(DBaaS) List page.
-You will be taken to the MySQL(DBaaS) Details page.
+3. On the MySQL(DBaaS) List page, click the resource to change server type.
+You will move to the MySQL(DBaaS) Details page.

-4. Click the Edit icon of the additional Disk you want to expand at the bottom of the detailed information.
+4. Click the Edit icon of the additional Disk you want to expand at the bottom of detailed information.
 The Edit Additional Storage popup window opens.

-MySQL(DBaaS) Cancel
+Terminate MySQL(DBaaS)

 Caution